shuwariafrica/doobie-util/README.md

 - `cols` — Doobie fragment listing entity columns in case class field order. **Excludes period columns**

 No naming conventions enforced.
 Use your existing schema.

+**Schema validation**: Column lists are validated to prevent SQL injection.
+The library rejects fragments containing:
+- SQL comments (`--` or `/* */`)
+- String literals (single or double quotes)
+- SQL keywords (SELECT, FROM, WHERE, etc.)
+- Function calls or complex expressions
+- Empty column names

+Validation occurs at query execution time and returns `Left(AshtrayError.TemporalSchemaError._)` on detection of suspicious patterns.

 #### Repository derivation